pratikanthi/commonplaceBook/README.md

 While humans act impulsively on many things - the ability to think between a stimulus and your response to it is rare, a competitive edge over your peers in daily life.

+Let the truth make decisions instead of your ego.

+When people say you're wrong, they're almost always right but when they explain why you're wrong, they're almost always wrong.
+However when you ignore them and do it anyway and it turns out right, you've learned a dangerous lesson.